 The goal of the long-term fast is to give your body a break and allow it to repair itself.
-It can be dangerous if done incorrectly and isn’t safe for everyone, so consult with health professionals before attempting any fasting plan (5).
+However, it can be dangerous if done incorrectly and it isn’t safe for everyone, so you should consult a health professional before attempting any fasting plan (5).

 Long fasts can result in nutrient deficiency and other physical complications, but working with a medical team and knowing how to navigate the seven days can help you avoid these.

-The 48-36 hours leading up to the water fast is important to get your body and mind prepared for what is to come.
-Attempting a 16-hour overnight fast for the day or two before could give your body time to adjust and then reduce the intake of energy-intensive food.
+The 48-36 hours leading up to the water fast are important to get your body and mind prepared for what’s to come.
+Attempting a 16-hour overnight fast for the day or two before could give your body time to adjust and you can then reduce your intake of energy-intensive food.

-What you eat before the fast can make or break how successful the next few days of fasting are, so be sure to choose wisely.
-Eating light, consuming whole food (fruits and vegetables), and avoiding having processed foods will allow your body to better capitalize on the benefits of fasting.
+What you eat before a fast can make or break how successful the next few days of fasting will be, so be sure you choose wisely.
+Eating light, consuming whole foods (fruits and vegetables), and avoiding processed foods will allow your body to better capitalize on the benefits of fasting.

 What are the phases of a 7-day water fast?
 Here’s what happens in your body during the fast.

 Remember, introducing any foods at any point during the seven days triggers insulin release and effectively breaks your fast.

 - At 12 hours – Around 12 hours fasting will put you into a state of ketosis, in which your body starts to break down and burn fat for energy (4).

 - At 18 hours – By 18 hours, you’ve switched to fat-burning mode and are generating significant ketones, which replace glucose as your primary energy source.